Shpatii/medical-agent/README.md

 6. Ctrl + C on the terminal to stop Flask if needed

-To test the Agent use one of the 2 files that are in this repository
+To test the Agent use one of the 2 files that are in this repository inside the folder /uploads

 <!-- Rrespekte nga Shpati -->